MrDearg/whatididtoday/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+WhatiDidToday is an open source project that tries to track your time using only #tags and integrations.

+## Proposed features over time (no timeline)
+* Timeline feed
+* Categorisations
+* Description of Tasks
-* Ruby version
+* Associated Names

-* System dependencies
+* Tags

-* Configuration
+* Search by Tag(s)

-* Database creation
+* Reports

-* Database initialization
+* Auto-Timers

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Public Pages

-* ...
+* Dashboard

+## WhatiDidToday is not
+* Another time tracking billing app
+* An overly complex way of monitoring your professional and personal time